ghrgriner/progress-tiles/README.md

 a text file named 'tiling.txt'.
 The file should have the variables:
 - px_0, py_0, ..., px_n, py_n - Coordinates of the tile.
 Tiles can
   have different number of vertices, with pairs left blank for tiles with vertices fewer than the maximum.
+The value (0,0) will be displayed in the upper left of the display window.
+- image_width, image_height - Image width and height.
+This is unitless,
+  but the scale should match that defined by the `px_` and `py_` coordinates.
+If the aspect window in the display window doesn't match the aspect ratio defined by these values, then the excess height or width will not be displayed.
 - start_fill_color, start_stroke_color, done_fill_color, done_stroke_color
   (optional) - define the the default fill and stroke (tile border) colors in rgb or rgba hex notation (e.g., '#ff00bc' or 'de303080')